aaronkyle/social-development/context/thematic-issues/migration.md

 Provision of health and safety should be considered a human rights issue and extended to project-affected communities.
 To properly address this issue, it is important to recognize that any extension of healthcare services in the project area will need to be implemented commensurate with project in-migration flows.
 This is especially important for emergency health care facilities, which will be most heavily taxed by in-migrant population (owing to the greater health risks and disease exposure resulting from their transient circumstances), but both near- and long-terms healthcare services should be opened to migrant populations and subsequently will exert some “pull” in migrants’ settlement selection.
 Project decisions for where new healthcare facilities will be located and/or extended should be expected to contribute to the emergence of migrant hot spots.

-### Potential Migration-Induced Impacts on the Project Area of Influence
+### Potential Migration-Induced Impacts Within a Project's Area of Influence

 #### Socio-Cultural and Socio-Economic Change